replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 ### Existing Clusters {#existing}

-If you are restoring to a healthy cluster, you can skip reinstalling Velero and continue to running the `backup ls` and `restore` commands in the last two steps.
+If you are restoring to a healthy cluster, you can skip reinstalling Velero and continue to running the `get backups` and `restore` commands in the last two steps.

 To restore a backup on an existing cluster: